holepunchto/network-block-device/README.md

 **2. Server terminal**

-Then, download the nbd-tiny-server package, open it in a terminal, and run
+Then, download the `network-block-device` package, open it in a terminal, and run

 ```bash
 node example